Cutscene: Pre-rendered cutscenes

 Pre-rendered cutscenes are animated and rendered by the game's developers, and take advantage of the full array of techniques of CGI, cel animation or graphic novel-style panel art.
 Like live-action shoots, pre-rendered cutscenes are often presented in full motion video.

 Real time cutscenes

 Real time cutscenes are rendered on-the-fly using the same game engine as the graphics during gameplay.
 This technique is also known as Machinima.

 Real time cutscenes are generally of much lower detail and visual quality than pre-rendered cutscenes, but can adapt to the state of the game.
-For example, some games allow the player character to wear several different outfits, and appear in cutscenes wearing the outfit the player has chosen.
+For example, some games allow the player character to wear several different outfits, and appear in cutscenes wearing the outfit the player has chosen, as seen in Super Mario Odyssey, The Legend of Zelda: Breath of the Wild and Grand Theft Auto: San Andreas.
 It is also possible to give the player control over camera movement during real time cutscenes, as seen in Dungeon Siege, Metal Gear Solid 2: Sons of Liberty, Halo: Reach, and Kane & Lynch: Dead Men.